×

 God wants believers to live harmoniously together.
 One way we accomplish this is by not taking part in things that other believers might see as evil.

-In living harmoniously with each other, sacrificing for one another, we are serving Christ—which is the kind of service that is acceptable to God and men (verse 18).
+In living harmoniously with each other, sacrificing for one another, we are serving Christ—which is the kind of service that is acceptable to God and approved by men.
 In abstaining from petty arguments about consuming substances that hurt another believer’s conscience, we will create peace and build each other up.
 In this way we pursue harmonious living.

 Biblical Text